Sending an email to your subscribers can be an exciting experience.

 - Free list archiving

 They also offer an AutoPilot service, which constantly monitors your email list.
-As they say: “Monitor the quality of all of your email lists periodically.
+They say: “Monitor the quality of your email lists periodically.
 Determine when to verify your email list and always keep it fresh and clean.”

-This can actually be done for free monthly for up to 100,000 emails.
+This can be done for free monthly for up to 100,000 emails.

-It also boasts one of the more impressive deliverability rates in the industry: they guarantee 99% deliverability, which is really impressive.
+It also boasts one of the most impressive deliverability rates in the industry: it guarantees 99% deliverability, which is fantastic.

 ZeroBounce